camilouribebotta/visual-essays/docs/help.md

 ### data-entity

-The `data-entity` associates an entity with a
+The `data-entity` associates an element (again, anything from a word to the entire document) to an entity (per

 ### data-map